 When to Worry About Your Baby's Hearing

 If your newborn does not respond to loud sounds with a startle reaction or never seems to react to your voice in the first months, run it by your pediatrician to be sure there is no potential for hearing loss.
-Many states now require newborn screening for hearing loss, so you will know early on that your baby's hearing is OK.
+Most states now require newborn screening for hearing loss, so you will know early on that your baby's hearing is OK.
 However, newborn screens can miss some kinds of hearing loss -- so if you’re concerned about your baby’s hearing, bring it up with the doctor, even if the newborn screen was normal.